 Putting a Recruitment Consultant’s Trust to the Test

-Legally, the identities of those concerned can not be disclosed but is keeping quiet the right thing to do morally?
+Legally, the identities of those concerned can not be disclosed.
+But is keeping quiet the right thing to do morally?
 Such a discovery presents an unscrupulous recruiter with the ultimate win-win situation:

 - The opportunity to earn fees by placing those candidates in new roles with other clients

 In this situation, we imagine there has been a chain of events leading to so many employees wanting to leave at the same time.
-If this was your business, you would, without doubt, want the opportunity to turn things around.
+If this were your business, you would, without doubt, want the opportunity to turn things around.